SassanKermani/projectRickroll/V3.1/readme.txt

 --------------------------------------------------
 LIST
 --------------------------------------------------
-- add way to make user acounts
-- add way to change user asswords
+- add way to change user passwords
 - add some beter grpaphics
+- way to see mesages from mutltiple days
+- limmet post size